LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Theory and Method

 \subsection{Theoretical Analysis on Hindrance in GPCL}

 For simplicity, the notation of layer $l$ is omitted in the following analysis.
-While learning on task $i$, GPCL update the parameters under the \emph{orthogonal condition} to avoid interfering with old knowledge.
+While learning task $i$, GPCL updates the parameters under the \textit{orthogonal condition} to avoid interfering with old knowledge.
 However, since the gradient represents the direction of local optimal descent for the loss function, modifying it inevitably results in a reduction of local information.
-To quantify the hindrance under the \emph{orthogonal condition} in GPCL, we first define the following metric. \begin{definition}[Hinder Forward Capability, HFC] In GPCL, while continually encoding new knowledge into a single model under the orthogonal condition, Hinder Forward Capability (HFC) is defined to evaluate the hindrance on learning new tasks.
+To quantify the hindrance from this lost information to learning the new tasks under the \textit{orthogonal condition}, we first define the following metric.

+\begin{definition}[Hinder Forward Capability, HFC] In GPCL, while continually encoding new knowledge into a single model under the orthogonal condition, Hinder Forward Capability (HFC) is defined to evaluate the hindrance to learning new tasks.
 HFC is the angle between the original gradient obtained through backpropagation $\bm{g}$ and its projection $\bm{g}^{\perp} = \text{Proj}_{\mathcal{S}^{\perp}_{old}}(\bm{g})$ onto $\mathcal{S}^{\perp}_{old}$,